 Not only can such infusions be incredibly delicious, but certain blends can provide medicinal benefits.
 This idea is far from new.
-Throughout history, ‘bitters’ or ‘aperitifs’ have been taken before or after meals to promote healthy digestion, particularly with meats.
+Throughout history, wines have been found with traces of different botanicals in them.
+Additionally, ‘bitters’ or ‘aperitifs’ have been taken before or after meals to promote healthy digestion, particularly with meats.
 Herbal bitters are blends of bitter-tasting roots, leaves, and sometimes berries.
 Bitters work by specifically by stimulating the stomach to increase enzyme activity (proteins that help to speed that help with the digestion process).
 What are some plants classified and used as bitters?
 Dandelion leaf and roots, Burdock root, Angelica root (do not use when pregnant), Yellow Dock root, Gentian root, and Wood Betony.

 Making Herbal Wines….